Frequently Asked Questions

 All applicants should expect to hear whether they have progressed to the second stage of the application process within ten days of the application deadline.

 When will I know if I've been accepted?

-Fellows will be chosen by early December.
+Fellows are chosen by December.

 Is there an age limit for the fellowship?